gibbok/myvar/website/content/systems-thinking/systems-thinking-principles-for-pattern-recognition-and-informed-decision-making.md

 ### The DART Framework for System Diagnosis

-The **DART** framework provides a systematic approach to identify the system type and determine the appropriate response.
+The **DART** framework from Swadia provides a systematic approach to identify the system type and determine the appropriate response.

 *   **D - Deconstruct:** Break down the problem into its constituent parts.
 Assess whether these parts are stable or constantly shifting.
 Understanding the system's composition is a prerequisite for any decision.
 *   **A - Analyze:** Determine the connection between cause and effect.
 This is the most critical diagnostic step: